Can Tiger Barb Live With Bolivian Ram?

 Tank Requirements for Tiger Barb + Bolivian Ram

 To keep Tiger Barb and Bolivian Ram together, you need at minimum a 20 gallon tank.
 Tiger Barb should be kept in a school of 8+.
+Bolivian Ram should be kept in a school of 6+.
 Provide adequate filtration, stable temperature with a heater, and hiding spots to reduce stress.

 Species Profiles